 Charcuterie boards can be as cheap and simple or as complex and fancy as you would like.
 We enjoy creating a board with the kids help so they are even more eager to eat!

-Smoked meats like salami and a variety of cheeses are found on traditional charcuterie boards, but we have learned to be creative to build a board that everyone in our family can enjoy.
+Smoked meats like salami and a variety of cheeses are found on traditional charcuterie boards.
+We have learned to be creative to build a board and meal that everyone in our family can enjoy.

 Don’t limit yourself to tradition when building a board.
 Crackers, pretzels, grapes, oranges, apples, sliced peppers, celery, tomatoes, cucumbers, pickles, olives, candies, marshmallows and other small dessert items.
 Combining salami and cream cheese to make Salami Roll-Ups also makes a great addition as do our flavored Spicy Pretzels.